‘Ridiculous’: Trump’s Over-the-Top Brag About a $10B Deal Collapses the Second Toyota Drops Brutal Fact-Check That Destroys His ‘Stable Genius’ Claim

-President Donald Trump spent part of his Asia trip touting what he called a major new $10 billion deal with Toyota, celebrating it as proof his influence on global business is stronger than ever.
+President Donald Trump used a portion of his Asia trip to boast about what he called a $10 billion win with Toyota, holding it up as another example of his deal-making genius.

-But as details of the supposed deal emerged, it quickly became clear something didn’t add up.
+Then Toyota spoke up — and the whole story started to fall apart.

 Trump either made it up or mixed it up with a Toyota investment deal plan his first term in office eight years ago, according to company officials.